MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-delete.md

     :::image type="content" source="media/service-delete/power-bi-access-remove.png" alt-text="Screenshot of In the Access pane, select Remove.":::

-### Delete a new workspace
+## Delete a workspace

-When you create one of the *new workspaces*, you don't create an associated Microsoft 365 group.
-If you're a workspace admin, you can delete a new workspace with no effect on any Microsoft 365 groups.
-Read more about [new and classic workspaces](../collaborate-share/service-new-workspaces.md).
+If you're a workspace admin, you can delete a workspace with no effect on any Microsoft 365 groups.

 As admin for a workspace, you can delete it, or remove others from it.
 When you delete it, the associated app is also deleted for all group members, and the app is removed from AppSource.

 1. From the nav pane, select **Workspaces**